 When your child calls the Wellness Center at (240) 895-4289, the office coordinator will schedule the first available appointment.
-The first appointment is approximately 75 minutes, 25 minutes for filling out the appropriate paper work and 50 minutes talking with the assigned therapist.
+The first appointment is approximately 45-60 minutes.
+The student will complete the online paperwork before arriving for their first appointment.

 How can I get help for my child?

-If your child is in an immediate crisis, for example, they are unable to function, have lost touch with reality, or are threatening to harm themself, please see our Crisis Response link.
+If your child is in an immediate crisis, for example, they are unable to function, have lost touch with reality, or are threatening to harm themselves, please call Public Safety (240) 895-4911.

 CAPS staff members are available Monday through Friday 8:00 am – 5:00 pm.
 In the event that a crisis occurs after hours, either Public Safety, (240) 895-4911, or the Residence Life on-call professional should be contacted.
 In the event that immediate intervention is required by one of the mental health staff, the Public Safety officer or on-call professional will contact CAPS staff.
 In the instance that the student requires immediate psychiatric services, they will be transported directly to MedStar St. Mary’s Hospital.